TeslasCat/teslascat.github.io/help.md

 # How to access the Macak IRC net

-At minimum all our servers run SSL on port 6697.
+All our servers run SSL on port 6697.
 Please make sure to verify the SSL fingerprint.

 ## Servers